 The central bank’s asset purchase program that started this year was also left unaltered.
 A note of caution was added toward the end of the statement, suggesting that in case inflation prospects deteriorate, the central bank is more than prepared to expand the monetary policy even more.

-Interested in ALU?
+Interested in EWD?
 Don't miss the next report.

-Receive e-mail alerts for new research on ALU
+Receive e-mail alerts for new research on EWD

 Swedish krona posts steady gains against the euro